Arci/kundera-benchmark/README.md

 - `it.polimi.ycsb.database.KunderaAzureTableClient` for  kundera-azure-table extension
 - `it.polimi.ycsb.database.KunderaDatastoreClient` for kundera-gae-datastore extension
-- `it.polimi.ycsb.database.KunderaHBaseClient` for kundera-gae-datastore extension
+- `it.polimi.ycsb.database.KunderaHBaseClient` for kundera-hbase extension

 ##Property Files
 Property files must provide information to locate the database to test when running the benchmarks on the low-level API versions.